Freegle/iznik-nuxt3/README.md

 Briefly:
 * [Nuxt](https://v3.nuxtjs.org/), which is [Vue 3](https://vuejs.org/) (so we get all that nice reactive stuff), with a standard layout and SSR/static site generation.
-* [BootstrapVue 3](https://cdmoro.github.io/bootstrap-vue-3/), which is Bootstrap v5 for Vue 3 / Nuxt 3.
+* [Bootstrap Vue Next](https://github.com/bootstrap-vue/bootstrap-vue-next/), which is Bootstrap v5 for Vue 3 / Nuxt 3.

 <img src="http://www.browserstack.com/images/layout/browserstack-logo-600x315.png" width="280"/>